"Gabe!" called Jennie, threading her way through the groups of people to sit beside me.

 "What's up with him?" said Kevin from next to me, making me jump.

 "Excuse me?" said a quiet voice from the door.
-I looked up to see one of the most beautiful girls I'd ever seen standing nervously in the doorway.
+I looked up to see a beautiful petite girl standing nervously in the doorway.

 "You must be, um, Ice-lynn?" said Mr Spiro.